BJMAYNARD/QuickBooks-Desktop-Constant-Repair-Fix/README.md

 ##How I have it implimented:

-I created a folder in the root of C:drive where the database files is so that I can verify that the services have been stopped and restarted again - all with dates and times in a text file.
+I created a folder in the root of C:drive where the database files are so that I can verify that the services have been stopped and restarted again - all with dates and times in a text file.
 After about 3 months - I clear out the text file and it is recreated with the next run of the script.